 |ORMs||Expanded the SQLAlchemy tutorial to provide code for transaction retries and best practices for using SQLAlchemy with CockroachDB.|

-Sign up for the v19.1 release webinar
+Watch the v19.1 release webinar

-We’ll discuss what we built, why we built it, and where CockroachDB is heading in the near future.
+We discussed what we built, why we built it, and where CockroachDB is heading in the near future.